Photo by Pondhawk.

 Here, though, it’s attachment to the world of the senses, and attachment to the idea of attaining enlightenment, that’s to be sloughed off like a snake’s skin (as the snake grows).
 It’s not that the monk is to give up on the idea of attaining enlightenment, it’s just that he’s not to crave it in an unhealthy way.
 We all have these times when we want happiness so much that it makes us unhappy.
 That’s the kind of thing that’s to be avoided.

-Then there’s a rather puzzling passage that crops up more than once, in which the Buddha is recorded as having talked about a person who is in the process of becoming enlightened creating a mind-made body.
+Then there’s a rather puzzling passage that crops up in various suttas (including DN 2, DN 11, and DN 12) in which the Buddha talks about a how a person who is in the process of becoming enlightened can create a mind-made body.

 “With his mind thus concentrated, purified, & bright, unblemished, free from defects, pliant, malleable, steady, & attained to imperturbability, he directs & inclines it to creating a mind-made body.
 From this body he creates another body, endowed with form, made of the mind, complete in all its parts, not inferior in its faculties … “